-Humans are the coyote's most common predator due to hunting, trapping, poisoning and accidental death.
+Humans are the coyote's most common predator however, killing them by hunting, trapping, poisoning and accidental death.
 Coyotes are not protected animals.
 Check your state's Fish and Game laws to see what is required to hunt coyotes.
 In California a hunting license is required to hunt coyote.
 Some states do not require a license.
-Coyote are considered nongame mammals and can be taken at any time.
+Coyotes are considered nongame mammals and can be taken at any time.

-A: Distemper, hepatitis, parvo virus, and mange (caused by mites).
-Coyotes also can be infected with rabies and tularemia, that can be transmitted to other animals and humans.
-Numerous parasites live on the coyote including mites, ticks, fleas worms and flukes.
-Coyotes are known to carry heart worm which is transmitted to dogs from mosquito bites.
+Distemper, hepatitis, parvo virus, and mange (caused by mites).
+Coyotes can also be infected with rabies and tularemia which can be transmitted to other animals and to humans.
+Numerous parasites live on coyotes including mites, ticks, fleas worms and flukes.
+Coyotes are known to carry heart worm which can be transmitted to dogs from mosquito bites.

 Additional Information and Resources

 Arizona Department of Fish and Game

 Nevada Department of Fish and Game

 Toll Free: (800) 792-1112 | Austin: (512) 389-4800

 For more information about this and other WS programs or to find out how to request assistance from your WS State office, contact the WS Operational Support Staff at (301)734-7921 or visit www.aphis.usda.gov/ws.